Semi-derived Ringel-Hall algebras and Drinfeld double: Hereditary categories with tilting objects

-as in Theorem \ref{theorem resolution of 2 complexes by T}.
-If $f_1$ is a minimal right $\cc_{\Z/2}(\ct)$-approximation, and $g_2$ is a minimal left $\cc_{\Z/2}(\add T)$-approximation, then this $T$-resolution is called to be a \emph{minimal $T$-resolution}.
-Corollary \ref{corollary existence of minimal T-resolution} implies that minimal $T$-resolution always exists.
-Easily, minimal $T$-resolution is unique up to isomorphisms.
+as in Proposition \ref{theorem resolution of 2 complexes by T}.
+If $f_1$ is a minimal left $\cc_{\Z/2}(\ct)$-approximation, and $g_2$ is a minimal right $\cc_{\Z/2}(\add T)$-approximation, then this $T$-resolution is called a \emph{minimal $T$-resolution}.
+Corollary \ref{corollary existence of minimal T-resolution} implies that a minimal $T$-resolution always exists.
+Clearly, the minimal $T$-resolution is unique up to isomorphisms.